A Fraternity for Life

 How to Start An Alumni Club

 It takes just a handful of alumni to start or rejuvenate an alumni club.
-First, contact our Assistant to Communications and Development.
+First, contact our Engagement Coordinator.
 She will provide you with additional resources and a listing of local alumni and key contacts in the area.
 Once contact has been made, you will want to:

 - Contact other Phis in your area and form a committee that will oversee the implementation of the initial stages of club formation, including recruitment, developing a mission statement, etc.

 - Elect or appoint officers of the alumni club interest group: president, vice president, treasurer, and secretary .

 - Contact area Phis through an e-mail, post card, or phone calling campaign and set a date/location for an initial meeting of interested alumni brothers.

 - Submit an application for charter to the General Fraternity via the GHQ signed by at least ten alumni brothers residing in your community.